RitikPatni/Front-End-Web-Development-Resources/README.md

 - [Auto Rename Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag) - When you rename one HTML/XML tag, automatically rename the paired HTML/XML tag.
 - [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) - This extension color codes various types of comments to give them different significance and stand out from the rest of your code.
 - [Bracket Pair Colorizor](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) - Colors matching brackets to make your code much more readable very helpfull.
+- [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) - A basic spell checker that works well with camelCase code.
+- [ES Lint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - Javascript linter for highlighting code errors and best practices.
+- [Formatting Toggle](https://marketplace.visualstudio.com/items?itemName=tombonnike.vscode-status-bar-format-toggle) - A VS Code extension that allows you to toggle the formatter (Prettier, Beautify, …) ON and OFF with a simple click.
+- [Git History](https://marketplace.visualstudio.com/items?itemName=donjayamanne.githistory) - View git log, file history, compare branches or commits
+- [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) - Supercharge the Git capabilities built into Visual Studio Code — Visualize code authorship at a glance via Git blame annotations and code lens, seamlessly navigate and explore Git repositories, gain valuable insights via powerful comparison commands, and so much more.
 - [Live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) - A Quick Development Live Server with live browser reload.
 - [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) - Google Material themed icon pack.
 - [Path Intellisense](https://marketplace.visualstudio.com/items?itemName=christian-kohler.path-intellisense) - As you start typing a path in quotations, you will get intellisense for directories and file names.
+- [Peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) - Subtly change the workspace color of your workspace.
+Ideal when you have multiple VS Code instances and you want to quickly identify which is which.
 - [Polacode](https://marketplace.visualstudio.com/items?itemName=pnp.polacode) - You know those fancy code screenshots you see in articles and tweets?
 Well, most likely they came from Polacode.
 It's super simple to use.
 Copy a piece of code to your clipboard, open up the extension, paste the code, and click to save your image!
 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Format your code automatically on save.
 - [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) - Settings Sync extension save your setting off in Github.
 Then, you can load them to any new version of VS Code with one command.
-- [ES Lint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - Javascript linter for highlighting code errors and best practices.

 **[⬆ back to top](#table-of-contents)**